ZF 4HP transmission

-The 4HP is a 4-speed automatic transmission family with a hydrodynamic torque converter with an electronic hydraulic control for passenger cars from ZF Friedrichshafen AG.
-In selector level position "P", the output is locked mechanically.
-The Simpson planetary gearset types were first introduced in 1980, the Ravigneaux planetary gearset types in 1984 and produced through 2003 in different versions and were used in a large number of vehicles.
+The 4HP is a 4-speed automatic transmission family from ZF with a hydrodynamic torque converter and with a hydraulic or electronic control for passenger cars.
+The Simpson planetary gearset types were first introduced in 1980, the Ravigneaux planetary gearset types in 1984 and were produced through 2003 in different versions and were used in a large number of vehicles.
+In 1995, a Simpson planetary gearset type with a much more compact design was introduced.
+These transmissions were available until 2010.